AdaCore/gprconfig_kb/doc/gprbuild_ug/companion_tools.rst

 in most cases.
 The cases where the bodies are required (if the spec has inline routines or is a generic) are properly detected by GPRinstall.

-Furthermore, we can note that GPRinstall handles the pre-processed sources.
-So it installs the correct variant of the source after resolving the pre-processing directives.
+Furthermore, we can note that GPRinstall handles the preprocessed sources.
+So it installs the correct variant of the source after resolving the preprocessing directives.

 The parts of a project that can be installed are: